-If your bleeding is more than 1 maxi-pad (full, soaked through) in an hour, for two consecutive hours, you should take the medicine we prescribed for you to control bleeding.
-If you have many large clots for more than a day, take the medicine.
+If your bleeding is more than 1 maxi-pad (full, soaked through) in an hour, for two consecutive hours, we can prescribe some medicine for you to control bleeding.
+If you have many large clots for more than a day, call us.
 (See Medicine to Control Bleeding below).
 Call us if you are bleeding heavily beyond two weeks.
 Go for your follow up exam whether you are bleeding or not.
 If you have chosen a Medication Abortion with the abortion pill Mifeprex, please read the special instructions we gave you, as you may have much heavier bleeding than described above.

 Medicine to Control Heavy Bleeding

 (Methyl Ergonovine) is a medication that tones up the uterine muscle and slows bleeding.
 If you are bleeding much heavier than your period, or saturating a pad an hour for two hours, call us.
 You may have cramping so be sure you have taken some pain medication.
 Remember, some clots and bleeding are normal.
 Saturating a pad an hour for two hours or passing many large clots in a few hours?
 Let us know.
 Cramps and Pain Medication

 Please be sure you have over-the-counter pain medication on hand.
 We encourage you to take pain medication at the first sign of cramps to control unnecessary pain.
 You should take either Ibuprofen (like Advil, Motrin) up to 800 mg.
 (4 -200 mg pills of any over-the-counter Ibuprofen product) every 4- 6 hours.
 Or take Aleve

 or Naproxen, two pills every 6-8 hours.
 Extra Strength Tylenol, 2 pills every 4-6 hours can be added but we do not

 If you are not